Shravanthi20/InDel/README.md

 The insurance provider is the primary customer.
 InDel gives them a ready-to-deploy infrastructure that handles delivery worker management, real-time disruption monitoring, income loss calculation, claim verification, and payout processing — all in one system, without depending on third-party delivery app data.

 InDel owns the delivery operations side too: workers receive assignments through the platform, complete deliveries, and earn — just like any delivery management platform.
-In the primary deployment model, InDel operates as a **white-label layer integrated with an existing delivery platform** (e.g. Swiggy, Zomato) via API — the platform routes orders to InDel-enrolled workers, and InDel handles assignment, GPS tracking, earnings recording, and the insurance engine on top of the same data layer.
+In the primary deployment model, InDel operates as a **white-label layer integrated with an existing delivery platform** (e.g. e-commerce logistics platforms, last-mile delivery partners) via API — the platform routes orders to InDel-enrolled workers, and InDel handles assignment, GPS tracking, earnings recording, and the insurance engine on top of the same data layer.
 InDel does not independently generate consumer delivery demand; the platform partner brings the order flow.
 The insurance layer runs in the background using the same first-party activity data the delivery system already collects.

 ```
 Traditional Approach:
-Insurance Provider → needs data from Swiggy/Zomato → API access unlikely → incomplete data → weak fraud detection
+Insurance Provider → needs data from e-commerce logistics platforms, last-mile delivery partners → API access unlikely → incomplete data → weak fraud detection

 InDel Approach (White-Label Integration):
 Insurance Provider deploys InDel → InDel integrates with platform via API → delivery system + insurance engine share one data layer → accurate verification → reliable payouts
 ```
+While the prototype uses familiar delivery scenarios, the system is designed to generalize across e-commerce, hyperlocal delivery, and logistics platforms.
 ---

 ## Stakeholders